 Lung cancer remains a “stubborn killer” with a low survival rate.
 But there is new hope for the prospects of combatting the disease thanks to the results of a large, years-long study and the recent decision by Medicare to pay for lung cancer screening for those at high risk.
 The study that preceded that decision … Continue reading Medicare coverage of lung cancer screening explained

-Those who suffer from lung cancer continue to be unfairly stigmatized because of the assumed connection between the disease and smoking, David Mason, MD, chief of thoracic surgery and lung transplantation at Baylor University Medical Center in Dallas, said on WFAA-TV’s (Channel 8) Good Morning Texas this week.
-“There’s a stigma I think that comes along … Continue reading Lung cancer smoking stigma persists
+Those who suffer from lung cancer continue to be unfairly stigmatized because of the assumed connection between the disease and smoking, David Mason, MD, chief of thoracic surgery and lung transplantation on the medical staff at Baylor University Medical Center in Dallas, said on WFAA-TV’s (Channel 8) Good Morning Texas.
+“There’s a stigma I think that … Continue reading Lung cancer smoking stigma persists

 Lung cancer can be a devastating diagnosis.
 Fortunately, there is a new diagnostic test now available for people at the highest risk of developing lung cancer.
 Jerry Barker, MD, a radiation oncologist at Baylor All Saints Medical Center at Fort Worth, answers some commonly asked questions about lung cancer.
 What is lung cancer?
 Lung cancer is … Continue reading What you might not know about lung cancer